SubhenduShekhar/cjson/README.md

 ![NPM Package](https://github.com/SubhenduShekhar/cjson/actions/workflows/npm-publish.yml/badge.svg)

-Why static JSON if you can utilize CJSON
+Why static JSON if you can utilize CJSON.

+<b> Create your files with extension `.cjson` to unlock all these features </b>

 <br>